vineethreddyramasa/DataKnights/Deliverables/Audience Profile/Audience_Profile.md

 * https://www.sfbbo.org/issues-birds-face.html

 **Contributors**
-* Vineeth Reddy Ramasahayam has contributed to the Individual, Organization parts of this Document.
+* Vineeth Reddy Ramasahayam has contributed to the individual and organization sections of this document.
-* Aishwarya Reddy has contributed to the Organization and Individual part of this Document.
+* Aishwarya Reddy has contributed to the individual and organization sections of this document.

 **Proofreader**
 * David Krupp